Having been involved with residential and light, commercial construction for over 35 years, I have both the experience and confidence Read More ...

-Many years ago while remodeling a home in Chevy Chase, Maryland I reached into a wall I was working on and pulled out a newspaper.
-Behind that news paper was a Superman #9 comic book!
+Many years ago while remodeling a home in Chevy Chase, Maryland I reached into a wall and pulled out a newspaper.
+Behind that news paper was a Superman No.9 comic book!
 As I sat on the steps thumbing through the old comic I couldn’t help but wonder who left it behind?
 Was it a skilled carpenter, a young helper, or maybe the electrician?
 While I’ll never know the answer to that question, one fact is clear… That wall held it’s secret for over 50 years.

-Don’t let your new home hide a secret, schedule your new home inspection now!
+Don’t let your new home hide secrets, schedule your new construction home inspection now!

-Unless you have x-ray vision like Superman, all new construction should undergo thorough phase inspections during the construction process.
-But when exactly should those phase inspections take place?
+Unless you have x-ray vision like Superman, all new construction should undergo thorough phase inspections.
+When, exactly, should these phase inspections take place during the construction process?

-The term pre-drywall inspection is a common term used to describe one phase in new construction.
-It generally means the home inspection will take place prior to the installation of the wall board, or drywall.
+The term, pre-drywall inspection, is commonly used to describe one phase of new construction.
+It means that the home inspection will take place prior to the installation of the wallboard/drywall.